Legumes: my stance on why and why not (2/2)

 Nonetheless, I succumb that it is not “the end of the world” when it comes to “such time” I have to face inacessibility, again and again with plant protein sources.
 Chiefly among them TVP / textured vegetable proteins.
 That in particular is something I have written about many times before and come to loath over their questionable effects.

 Thus, the seemingly halo surrounding “Fibre” as healthy in this case, deserves to be scrutinized, before they can be widely dismissed benign or harmless.
 I stress and caution that most things in nutrition thankfully can be reincorporated.
-But I argue this to not be extrapolated, or preach upon, towards the masses by treating every pedestrian, no differently to that as the next pedestrian.
+But I argue this to not be extrapolated, or preach upon, towards the masses by treating every pedestrian, no differently as every-other pedestrian.

 4/4